Kamci0/Kamci0/README.md

 - 👋 Hi, I’m @Kamci0
-- 👀 I’m interested in playing League
+-  I’m Sad
-- 🌱 I’m currently learning how to do it
+-  I would really use a hug right now
 - 📫 How to reach me don't